Adult Residency Program Schedule

 The adult neurology residency training schedule at UT Southwestern Medical Center represents the culmination of many years of refinement and incorporation of input from trainees.
 The schedule provides a balance of clinical work in a variety of practice settings, didactic instruction, and flexibility.

-Postgraduate Year 1 – Medicine Internship
+Postgraduate Year 1 – Integrated Internship

 Postgraduate Year 2 – Introduction to Neurology

 The focus of PGY-2 is direct care of patients hospitalized with neurologic disease.
 However, outpatient neurology experiences (General Neurology Continuity Clinic and Neuro-Oncology) as well as elective blocks are interspersed.
 Residents spend approximately 8 months on neurology inpatient and consult services at the 4 adult-teaching hospitals.
 During these rotations, residents develop diagnostic skills and become familiar with management of acute neurologic issues under the supervision of senior residents and attending faculty.